Your email (client). Your rules. Your privacy.

-YouniqMail isn't for everyone—it's for anyone who finally wants to adapt their inbox to their work style and workflow.
+YouniqMail isn't for everyone — it's for anyone who finally wants to adapt their inbox to their work style and workflow, without compromising your privacy

 While other mail apps route your messages through their servers, YouniqMail keeps things private by connecting straight from your device to your email provider.
-(We don’t even have any servers, except the one on which this website runs 😉)
+(We don’t even have any servers, except the one on which this website and our public email tools run 😉)

 We just want your money and feedback - not your data

 We know that not every user needs the premium functions.
-That’s why we have a simple Fremium model.
-So we don’t collect and share any personal data with third parties.
+That’s why YouniqMail has a simple Freemium model.
+So YouniqMail don’t collect any and share any personal data with third parties.

 Highly customizable - adapt to your work/-mailflow